EchoYANG742/5001predict-the-traffic-speed-in-Hongkong/README.md

 And the selected features are year,month,day and hour ,which are divided from "date".

 Running method:
-Running the "traffic_speed_predict_5001YANGYi.py" file and the resulting test is generated named "submityy.csv"
+Running the "traffic_speed_predict_5001YANGYi.py" file and the resulting test is generated named "resulting_test.csv"